epicone (anterior half) longer than hypocone (posterior half)

 Fig. 1: Nusuttodinium aeruginosum.
 Overview of a mass occurrence.
 Note the two cells with an eye spot.
 Obj.
 40 X.

-Fig. 2 a-b: Nusuttodinium aeruginosum.
-L = 42 µm.
-Two focal planes of the freely swimming specimen.
-KLP = Kleptoplasts (“stolen” chloroplasts from photosynthetic prey).
+Fig. 2 a-d: Nusuttodinium aeruginosum.
+L = 37 µm.
+Different focal planes of a freely swimming specimen from ventral.
 Obj.
-100 X.
+60 X.